 There is more than one way to get a burn injury, and some people may not even be aware of the ways it can happen.
-According to the Centers for Disease Control and Prevention (CDC), burn injuries can be caused by the following:
+Burn injuries can be caused by the following:

 They’ve provided the following information about burn injuries and how many people they affect every year: